gregory-nguekam/gregory-nguekam/README.md

 * 🌍  I'm based in France
 * ✉️  You can contact me at [gregorynguekam@yahoo.com](mailto:gregorynguekam@yahoo.com)
-* 🧠  I'm learning Angular
+* 🧠  I'm learning React, Vue.js and Django

 ### Skills